AnyFetch/gcontacts-provider.anyfetch.com/README.md

 > node test-auth.js
 ```

 Follow the link in your browser with your Google Account.
 You'll be redirected to `localhost` (server is not running, so you'll get an error).
-Copy-paste the `code` parameter in your shell (in the URL, after /init/callback), then save the token as `GOOGLE_CONTACTS_TEST_REFRESH_TOKEN` environment variable.
+Copy-paste the `code` parameter in your shell (in the URL, after /init/callback), then save the token as `GCONTACTS_TEST_REFRESH_TOKEN` environment variable.

 > Warning: a refresh token is only displayed once.
 If you get it wrong for some reason, you'll need to clear the permission for your app on https://www.google.com/settings/u/1/security